DataBiosphere/analysis_pipeline_WDL/_documentation_/cwl-vs-wdl.md

 ### null-model-wf.wdl
 The CWL includes a function which appears designed to have an output phenotype file inherit metadata from the required input phenotype file.
 It appears to either be non-functional or SB specific and therefore has not been included.
 We have tested the workflow extensively and have not found a situation where the phenotype output file from the WDL varies from what the phenotype output from the CWL is; ie, in spite of this deletion the two outputs md5 across workflows.

+One place where outputs do differ is in null_model_file.

 # Algorithmic CWL/WDL Differences
 These differences are likely only of interest to maintainers of this repo or those seeking to fully understand the CWL-->WDL conversion process.